 If you’re considering quitting, here are some tips to keep in mind:

 - If you intend to return to work for another employer, don’t leave your current job until you’re offered a new one.

 - Unless you have a new job opportunity that won’t wait, don’t quit your current job before reaching MMI.

 - If you have an open disability claim, don’t leave your current job until the claim is settled.

 - Don’t be in a hurry to settle your claim, especially without consulting an attorney.
 Doing so gives the insurance company a reason to offer you a low award that might not cover your current and future medical expenses.

 - If you take a lower-paying job while still receiving benefits, inform your attorney right away.
 You might have a chance of getting partial reimbursement for the difference between your former and current salaries.

-- If you can’t perform the new job you’ve taken, you might be able to get your disability benefits reinstated with the help of a lawyer.
+- If you can’t perform the new job you’ve taken, you might be able to get your disability benefits reinstated.

 Have You Been Injured On The Job?